-A 30-dimensional hierarchical Archimedean copula could not be fitted for comparison, since its density expression is hardly tractable and numerically very involved (see \citeN{SavuTrede2010}).
-A stepwise approach by fitting clusters first and then the nesting Archimedean copula fails due to the dependence restrictions of hierarchical Archimedean copulas (see Section \ref{sect:hierarch}): while there is moderate dependence within some clusters (see Table \ref{tab:daxtautdep}), there still is considerable dependence among clusters, which cannot be modeled using a hierarchical Archimedean copula.
+For comparison, we also fitted classical multivariate Gaussian and Student's t copulas as well as a regular vine pair copula construction using the selection and estimation algorithm by \shortciteN{DissmannBrechmannCzadoKurowicka2013}, which is implemented in the R package \texttt{VineCopula} by \shortciteN{VineCopula}.
+Pair copulas are selected from the following list: Gaussian, Student's t, Clayton, Gumbel and Frank as well as rotations by $90$, $180$ and $270$ degrees of the tail-asymmetric Clayton and Gumbel copulas.
+A 30-dimensional hierarchical Archimedean copula could however not be fitted due to the dependence restrictions of hierarchical Archimedean copulas (see Section \ref{sect:hierarch}): while there is moderate dependence within some clusters (see Table \ref{tab:daxtautdep}), there still is considerable and heterogeneous dependence among clusters (pairwise Kendall's $\tau$ values of aggregated data are ranging between 0.15 and 0.51), which cannot be modeled using a hierarchical Archimedean copula.

-The hierarchical Kendall copulas therefore benefit from not having such restrictions on within- and between-cluster dependence.
-Moreover, ten-dimensional Student-t nesting copulas appear more reasonable than Archimedean nesting copulas (with only one parameter).
-With respect to cluster copulas, tail-symmetric copulas (Frank, Gaussian, Student-t) are superior to tail-asymmetric ones (Clayton, Gumbel).
-The larger flexibility when using Gaussian and Student-t copulas is reflected in smaller information criteria, although more parameters are required.
-In comparison to standard multivariate Gaussian and Student-t copulas, hierarchical Kendall copulas perform quite well, in particular when taking into account the enormous number of parameters of these models.
+The hierarchical Kendall copulas therefore benefit from not having this restriction on within- and between-cluster dependence.
+Moreover, ten-dimensional Student's t nesting copulas appear more reasonable than Archimedean nesting copulas (with only one parameter) due to the varying pairwise between-cluster dependence.
+With respect to cluster copulas, the tail-symmetric Frank copula is, according to the AIC, superior to tail-asymmetric ones (Clayton, Gumbel).
+For the two hierarchical Kendall copulas with Frank cluster copulas, parameter estimates and their standard errors according to the stationary bootstrap by \citeN{PolitisRomano1994} with an average block length of 20 observations can be found in Table \ref{tab:stderr}, showing that there is significant within- and between-sector dependence.
+In particular, the within-sector dependence is quite variable and therefore can also not be appropriately fitted by an exchangeable 30-dimensional Archimedean copula.
+For instance, the maximum likelihood parameter estimate of a 30-dimensional Frank copula is 2.096, of which most cluster copula parameters are significantly different.